What cultural faux pas should I try to avoid making in Spanish Town?

 - Are healthcare and health insurance expensive in Spanish Town?

-- What are emergency services like in Spanish Town?
+- What are the visa & residency requirements in Spanish Town?

 What cultural faux pas should I try to avoid making in Spanish Town?